Volkswagen Beetle Tyres

 The VW Beetle from 1952 left the factory fitted with 4" rims 5.60x15 crossply tyres.
 Then in 1972 the Beetle fitted 4.5" rims with bias ply 6.00L15 with a 78% profile and 155R15 Michelin X as a radial option.
 The Michelin, which is still available today, is one of the nicest driving tyres for a Beetle.

 The best performance Volkswagen Beetle tyres for handling, quality, appearance and as the genuine period options would be the 1952 155HR15 PIRELLI CINTURATO ™ the 165-15 Michelin XAS or 155R15 Michelin XAS.

 Currently the most popular tyre for a VW Beetle would be the 165SR15 Michelin XZX.
 This is because it was a tyre VW offered in period as an option for the Beetle (the 165R15 XZX was original equipment on VW's VW 411, VW 411L, VW 411 E and VW 411 LE models).

-The Michelin 165SR15 XZX is such a good option for the VW Bug and it is also incredibly good value for such a high quality genuine period tyre that was developed to compliment the VW Beetle and the extra diameter of the 165 tyre helps the gearing on modern motorways.
+The Michelin 165SR15 XZX is such a good option for the VW Bug and it is also incredibly good value for such a high-quality genuine period tyre that was developed to complement the VW Beetle and the extra diameter of the 165 tyre helps the gearing on modern motorways.

 There are other options available for people that want to alter the look of their Beetle, such as with Whitewall tyres: